justin2004/weblog/DRAFTS/dynamic_pagination_with_sparql_anything/README.md

 You can handle pagination and step through pages in any application code but you can also step through those pages in a single SPARQL query.

 First you have to run SPARQL Anything.
-There are instructions on the project's README and in for example I am using the docker image described [here]().
+There are instructions on the project's README and for this example I am using the docker image described [here](https://github.com/justin2004/sparql.anything/blob/fuseki-docker/BROWSER.md).

 Here is the query (which you can run in a bash shell):